-Ariel is currently Director of Digital at Art Media Holdings, LLC where he leads the digital department for the online publications Art in America, ARTnews, Modern Magazine, and The Magazine Antiques.
+Ariel is currently Director of Digital at Art Media Holdings as well as Senior Product Manager at Brant Publications, two holding companies owned by Peter Brant, where he leads the digital departments for all magazines including Interview Magazine, Art in America, ARTnews, Modern Magazine, and The Magazine Antiques.
 Since 2010, Ariel has been a NYC-based product strategist, entrepreneur and nonprofit innovator.
 He is focused on developing and launching innovative digital enterprises (both for-profit and hybrid for/non-profit) across the media, science, technology, and entertainment industries.
 He also continues to serve as a product, technology, finance, & Hollywood consultant serving Fortune 1000, Start-ups, and SMBs, including for the past five years as a co-producer and lead talent strategist for the annual Digitas NewFront in NYC.

 In 2010, he co-founded and was Executive Director of the Play4Change Lab, a producer of video games designed to help solve social issues (“games-for-change”, “serious games”).
 The Play4Change Lab produced a health game targeting childhood obesity in partnership with the UC Davis School of Education and Foods for Health Institute — which has been funded with a $500,000 grant from the National Science Foundation.